 It’s where either the extraction of the correct Answer to a question from a database, or the carrying out of a requested Transaction have been programmed; as well as where a meaningful response has been crafted so that it can be delivered to the User (more of this later).

-An “Answer” can be a response to either a General question (When is the next Public Holiday?) or a Specific one (How many days’ vacation do I have left in 2020?).
+An “Answer” can be a response to either a General question (When is the next Public Holiday?) or a Specific one (How many days’ vacation do I have left this year?).

 Transactions are pretty much always specific to an individual.
 For example, a user might say “I want to book a 5-day vacation starting next Tuesday”.